harrisonheld/flask-docker-app/README.md

 # Flask Chat App
-A sreal-time chat app built with Flask and Flask-SocketIO.
+A real-time chat app built with Flask and Flask-SocketIO.

 ## Setup
 Use the following to run the site locally.